janohirmas/EcoLabels_experiment/bugs_and_improvements.md

 # BUGS

+(Are these still an issue?)

+> Instructions: Size of the screen is more than 100vw, then when I press left or right the whole page moves.
+This can be a bit distracting.

 > Questionnaire: progress bar moves together with autocomplete dropdown menu.
 It should flow over it without the progress bar moving anywhere